-Bad pool caller error can also occur as a result of a defective RAM in your computer.
+Bad pool caller error can also occur as a result of a defective RAM on your computer.
 When there is an error in the RAM installed, you will see plenty of negative impacts on the computer.
 Bad pool caller error is one of those errors.
 The only way to resolve this issue is by replacing the defective RAM card with a new one.

 03. Due to a malware infection

 Malware infections can cause plenty of negative impacts on software and hardware.
 In some instances, these errors can be exceptionally harmful and may end up crashing your system totally.
 The worst thing about these infections is that they run in the background until something nasty happens.
-Once the things have gotten worsened, you will experience bad pool caller error as a result of malware infection.
+Once things have gotten worsened, you will experience bad pool caller error as a result of malware infection.
 The most reliable way to eliminate such an issue is to have a virus guard installed on your system.

 04. Corrupted file because of a software change

-Interestingly, this is among the most common causes behind bad pool caller issue.
+Interestingly, this is among the most common causes behind the bad pool caller issue.
 By any chance, if you install or uninstall a software improperly, some files can be corrupted.
 Then, these corrupted files can cause a blue screen error.
-So, if you have installed any new software programs on your computer, you should uninstall it and see.
+So, if you have installed any new software programs on your computer, you should uninstall it and see it.
 Perhaps, an incompatible file within the system can be the reason behind it.